Why Repetition is So Important When Learning to Swim

 By repeatedly practising basic techniques such as good kicking skills and correct breathing techniques, muscle memory is cemented in, so when they move to different water environments, at the beach or at a different pool, they will still be able to swim because they have learnt what they need to do.

-Watching your child at swim school, it may seem that they are doing the same thing over and over again.
+Watching your child at our Coogee or Bondi swim school, it may seem that they are doing the same thing over and over again.
 Be assured that by repeating skills, they are building their muscle memory and you will see your child progress.

 Repetition also helps to identify which skills a child is good at, and which they need to work on.
 Through praise and encouragement, our teachers aim to give each child a new challenge every time they get in the water, which helps make learning to swim fun.